courtcanva/cc-app/README.md

 </table>

 ## Frequent Issue Solutions:pill:
 If you find any issues which block you when your are working, please check this list or search on the Internet :mag: to look for potential solutions.
-Don't worry if you cannot find it :satisfied: , just put your questions in the group chat and discuss our team members and tutors.
-We will try our best to get you out :mortar_board: .
+Don't worry if you cannot find it :satisfied: , just put your questions in the group chat and discuss with our team members and tutors.
+We will try our best to help you fix it :mortar_board: .
 <table align="center" border=0>
    <tr>
       <td width="500"><b>Why cannot I start the server?</b></td>